CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/04_building_a_list.md

 Instead we will use a simple, but powerful piece of functionality from JavaScript - the ```.map()``` method.

-If you're unfamiliar with this method, I encourage you to go and read up on it, as it will be used extensively in your coding future.
+You may remember this from your portfolio challenge, but if you still don't feel comfortable with it, I encourage you to go and read up on it, as it will be used extensively in your coding future.
 Check the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) for example.

 We will use the method to loop through our array of employee details and create a list element with the details for each iterated employee.
 This way, it doesn't matter whether the employee detail array has 5 elements or 500, making our code dynamic!